|

 Prentice Hall, 1993

-drama, and novels), philosophical approaches to religion, and religion and ethics.
-There
+novels), philosophical approaches to religion, and religion and ethics.

 empathetic toward religion but also objective and undogmatic.